appblocks-hub/docs/docs/bb-cli/Commands/bb-stop.md

 sidebar_position: 6
 ---

-# yah stop
+# bb stop

-The 'yah stop' command will stop all running ui blocks and also kill the emulator.
+The 'bb stop' command will stop all running ui blocks and also kill the emulator.

 ### Synopsis

-    yah stop
+    bb stop

 ### Details